thomas-institut/apm/src/db/README.md

  * 7, addition, Added text

 Each element is addressable by its parent page id, its column number and its sequence number.
-The column number 0 is reserved for elements that are associated with the whole page, not with a particular column, for example, page numbers.
-Any other element is normally associated with columns 1 and above.
+Column numbers start with 1; that is, there is no column number 0.

 Additionally, each element has an associated language, an editor (which has to be a user in the system), and hand id (currently not